sofiafer08/CyberHojaldre/README.md

 Future Engineers
 ====

+## Team Presentation

 We are **CyberHojaldre**, composed by Emilia Lever, Sofia Fernandez, and Antonio Franco, a dedicated team representing the Thomas Jefferson School in the Future Engineers category of the WRO® 2025.
-Guided by our passion for robotics and inspired by the 2025 season theme “The Future of Robots”—which explores how autonomous systems can shape tomorrow’s world, from smart cities and sustainable infrastructure to space exploration—we have embarked on an ambitious journey to design, build, and program an autonomous four-wheeled robotic vehicle capable of navigating a randomized course on its own.
+Guided by our passion for robotics and inspired by the 2025 season theme “The Future of Robots” —which explores how autonomous systems can shape tomorrow’s world, from smart cities and sustainable infrastructure to space exploration— we have embarked on an ambitious journey to design, build, and program an autonomous four-wheeled robotic vehicle capable of navigating a randomized course on its own.

+**Emilia Lever**

+**Sofia Fernandez**

+**Antonio Franco**

-## Content
+## Contents

 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members)
 * `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom)